BiodataAnalysisGroup/kmerGodel/README.md

 The input of the project should be a single .fasta file.

 ## Run command from terminal
-'$ cd ~/kmerGodel/ '
+`$ cd localmachine/path/to/kmerGodel`

-'$ python run.py kmin kmax path/to/input_file.fasta '
+`$ python run.py kmin kmax /localmachine/path/to/input_file.fasta`

+## Clarifications
+1. localmachine/path/to/kmerGodel : the full path of the local repository
+2. kmin and kmax are integers
+3. localmachine/path/to/input_file.fasta: the full path of the input .fasta file within your local machine

 ## Singularity definition file folder
 Inside the folder there is a .def file that creates a singularity image file for the project.